When should I start applying for scholarships?

 Does your GPA matter for all scholarships?

 Each scholarship has different criteria to determine eligibility.
-But, if you’re looking for a full-ride scholarship, GPA does matter.
+But, if you’re looking for a full-ride scholarship, GPA (grade point average) does matter.

 What happens when scholarships exceed tuition expenses?